yuvalgersho/unleash-devops-home-exercise/readme.md

 # Unleash Devops Home Exercise

-This repository contains an node Express server written in TypeScript that hosts an endpoint to check if a file exists in an specified S3 bucket.
+This repository contains an node Express server written in TypeScript that hosts an endpoint to check if a file exists in a specified S3 bucket.

 `GET /check-file?fileName=myfile.txt`